Vinai/compressed-magento-sample-data/README.md

 in the sample data archive.
 My intention is that it can be downloaded faster and used more easily.

-With a image quality setting of 50% and resampling all mp3 files with a bitrate of 48, the size of the sample data is down to 66M.
+With a image quality setting of 50% and by sampling all .mp3 files down to a bitrate of 48, the size of the sample data archive is reduced to 66MB.

 This is okay for my purposes.
+If you don't want to have the .mp3 files in there at all you can save another 40MB by running the command

+    find magento-sample-data-1.9.0.0 -type f -iname '*.mp3' -exec rm "{}" \; -exec touch "{}" \;

 The compression script is intended to run on OS X. Feel free to use and modify it, but be aware that you are doing so at your own risk!